Megestrol acetate (Megace®)

 How to Take Your Medication

-- Oral suspension: Shake medicine well before using.
+- Take the medicine as prescribed by your doctor.
+Shake medicine well before using.

 - Missed dose: If you vomit or miss a dose, take your next dose at the regular time.
 Do not take 2 doses at the same time.